 We work alongside organisations to explore how relationships function within their programmes, projects and campaigns and help them to better understand and increase the impact they wish to make at an individual, organisational and sector level.
 We then implement mechanisms to enable them to measure change more effectively.

-The focus of the evaluations we work on includes leadership, arts and heritage, health, climate change and refugee/migrant issues.
+The focus of the evaluations we work on includes leadership, arts and heritage, homelessness, health, and the environment.
 We draw upon a range of approaches including qualitative and quantitative research, theory of change, evaluation frameworks and reflective practice in order to support the learning process.
-Clients include Imperial War Museums, Gingerbread, The Wellcome Trust, Association of Chairs, Homeless Link, and The King’s Fund.
+Current evaluation clients include Gingerbread, Homeless Link, The Donkey Sanctuary, ICF, Leap and Ambitious about Autism.

 Management Essentials.
 We run this as a public course via Clore Social Leadership and also offer an in-house and bespoke version of the course, tailored to meet the specific needs of a team and/or organisation – whether participants are new to management or are more experienced managers.
 It can be delivered online or in person and as a one or two-day course.